AviatrixSystems/avxlabs-docs/flightschool_aws/docs/lab1.md

 ![Topology1](images/lab1-copilot-topology.png)
 _Fig.
 Initial Topology_

-As you can see, we have the aws-transit-west gateway in the middle, with aws-build, aws-dmz and aws-prod spokes connected to it.
+As you can see, we have the `aws-transit-west` gateway in the middle, with `aws-build`, `aws-dmz` and `aws-prod-west` spokes connected to it.
 The AWS VPC's are not yet connected to any transit.

 After selecting the transit gateway and clicking the diagnostics tools button, you should see the diagnostics pane.
 Have a look around at the troubleshooting tools here.